jon-whit/jon-whit.me/content/blog/lsm-series/overview.md

 See https://www.usenix.org/system/files/conference/fast16/fast16-papers-lu.pdf for more research on this.

 ## Summary

-In the articles that follow, we'll explore the design and implementation details of the various components of an LSM tree.
-If you'd like to jump ahead to a specific article, please feel free, but otherwise we'll be covering each article in succession because they build on one another:
+Throughout the remainder of this "Building a Key/Value Database" series we'll focus on the design and implementation of an LSM tree implementation specifically.
+If you'd like to jump ahead to a specific article, please feel free, but otherwise we'll be covering each article in succession because they largely build on one another:

 * LSM (Part 1): Skiplists and Memtables
 * LSM (Part 2): Sorted String Tables (SSTs), Merge Mechanics, and Bloom Filters
 * LSM (Part 3): Log Compaction, Persistence, and the Commit Log (WAL)
-* LSM (Part 4): MVCC, Isolation Levels, and Snapshots
+* LSM (Part 4): Isolation Levels, MVCC, and Snapshots

 #### Things to Research Prior to Posting